rachelsfba/CavTutor/README.md

 Daniel Saha \<drs5ma@virginia.edu\>

+Networks
+===
+We use two docker networks, a user-facing network which contains front-end docker containers, and a back-end network, which is meant to be inaccessible to users.

+ - `CavTutor_frontend` -- contains `www`, `ux
+ - `CavTutor_backend` -- contains `ux`, `api_v2`, `api_static`, and `mysql` (see next section)

+Note that the user experience layer is the "middle man" between the two networks, being the only docker container on both.

+Important Note for `mysql` Docker
+---
+Please note that your external `mysql` docker container must be on the same docker network as ours.
+To connect `mysql` to the network, run

+    $ docker network connect mysql CavTutor_backend

 Description of Docker Containers
 ===
 There are currently 4 docker containers created by running `docker-compose up` on our project, in addition to the pre-requisite MariaDB docker instance named `mysql`; these are